 For most women, when it comes to getting a dry haircut, they often wonder if they should just take matters into their own hands, or if they should just find a hairstylist that is skilled in this area.
 We don’t suggest cutting your hair on your own because yes, there are plenty of hairstylists that can perform a professional dry cut on you.
 We’re here to help with tips on how to find the right stylist.

 Dry Haircut for Curly Hair: Preparing for the Cut

 1. Research on social media.

 You read that right.
-Instagram and Facebook are basically the new Google these days.
+Instagram, Facebook, and even TikTok are the new Google these days.
 All you have to do is type in the right keywords and search for the hashtags that best suit your needs.
 In this case, you’ll type in dry haircut, dry curly cut for curly hair or haircut for dry hair.
 When searching for the images, you want to look for anything that looks like a before-and-after shot or even a video.
 This will help you see what the stylist is capable of doing and will give you a peek into how the process is done.

 2. Find inspiration.

 Unless you simply want a trim, you’re better off heading to the salon with an idea of what you want your hair to look like.
 Stylists are trained to understand your descriptions verbally, but a picture can help cut down the time you’re taking to explain exactly what it is that you want.
 Find images with curls similar to yours and take them to your stylist.